 The rate of the levy is reviewed annually by the Minister of Internal Affairs.
 Your council will advise you of the current rate.
 The levy includes GST.

-The council collects the levy on behalf of the Department of Building and Housing as part of the fees it charges for issuing a building consent.
+The council collects the levy on behalf of the Ministry Business, Innovation, and Employment as part of the fees it charges for issuing a building consent.

-The Department of Building and Housing levy is not the same as the Building Research levy.
+The Ministry Business, Innovation, and Employment levy is not the same as the Building Research levy.
 The latter funds BRANZ (the Building Research Association of New Zealand) which is an entirely different body.
 The two levies are quite separate and are imposed by different Acts of parliament.

 The Building Act applies only to the physical aspects of building work.
 Other legislation may also apply to building proposals.
 For example, the Resource Management Act 1991 affects planning matters, the health and Safety in Employment Act 1992 affects management of people in buildings.

 The Building Act does not alter the laws that require electrical work, plumbing, gas fitting and drain laying work to be done by registered people.

 Acceptable solution: a solution approved by the Ministry Business, Innovation, and Employment as a way of complying with the Building Code.
 Acceptable solutions are published in the Approved Documents and often quote familiar documents such as New Zealand standards.